SummaryRead the full fact sheet

-In Australia, immunisations are available to protect us from preventable diseases.
+In Australia, immunisations are available to protect you from preventable diseases.

 This immunisation checklist will help you prepare so you know what to expect, and what information you will need to give your GP or clinic staff.